 Requirements for online students:

-- All students MUST attend the Online Orientation Day (25 February 2015 if you are a new student) or will not be permitted to study.
+- All students MUST attend the Online Orientation Day or will not be permitted to study.
 Overseas applicants may be able to Skype the sessions.

 - Hardware: broadband, noise cancelling headset to participate in the virtual classroom.
 Apple users just need a quiet undisturbed place.